 - people who are very overweight (BMI > 40) or

 - those living with long-term medical conditions (such as any type of diabetes, high blood pressure, heart disease, kidney disease, liver disease, etc.)

 They are encouraged to be vigilant and strictly follow the same advice given to the general population.

-Even though lockdown is being eased in the UK, it is still vitally important to maintain social distance, wear a face mask when social distancing is difficult, wash/sanitise hands frequently and for everyone to stay at home as much as possible.
+Even though lockdown is being eased in the UK, it is still vitally important to maintain social distance, wearing a face mask and wash/sanitise hands frequently.

 Feedback has been great...

 - The topic only takes ± 20 minutes to complete.

 - It is aimed at non-diabetes specialist staff, but specialist staff have also found it worthwhile.